Grapes Hill Community Garden Group

 Designing the Garden

-This is our Initial Sketch of the garden design by our Garden Designer Lara Hall, based on our ideas combined with the community’s suggestions and comments.
-This has been paid for with £500 of lottery funding.
+Our Initial Sketch of the garden design by our Garden Designer Lara Hall was based on our ideas combined with the community’s suggestions and comments.
+It was paid for with £500 of lottery funding.

-We have consulted local residents on the proposed design and have now received £50,000 in further lottery funding to pay for building the garden.
+We consulted local residents on the proposed design and received £50,000 in further lottery funding to pay for building the garden.

 Raised Beds